xtuml/mc/doc/review-minutes/8361_comments_dnt_rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   BM   2        call out that 2.3 is internal
-_- 02  min   CS   3        Update the background with info about how Tower updated the iUML dumper to export descriptions with //!
+-- Num Type  Who  Section  Comment x- 01  min   BM   2        call out that 2.3 is internal x- 02  min   CS   3        Update the background with info about how Tower updated the iUML dumper to export descriptions with //!
-_- 03  min   CS   general  Send this note to Tristan after review comments addressed _- 04  min   BM   4.6      Add note to see section 6.6 _- 05  min   KB   6        numbering issue in section _- 06  min   CS   5.2.1.2  "was concern" > "was a concern" _- 07  min   LS   6.2.2    "appended" > "prepended"
+_- 03  min   CS   general  Send this note to Tristan after review comments addressed x- 04  min   BM   4.6      Add note to see section 6.6 x- 05  min   KB   6        numbering issue in section x- 06  min   CS   5.2.1.2  "was concern" > "was a concern" x- 07  min   LS   6.2.2    "appended" > "prepended"
 _- 08  min   BM   8        Consider automating this test with the Unit Test Generator

 </pre>